 By concentrating on the modern ideas, ideals and practices defining differentiated schooling, neglect occurs of older and traditional means of providing different child and youth populations with different schools and curricula.
 These never faded away completely although there was adaptation over time.

 Differentiated schooling in Australia and New Zealand since European settlement has been justified on many grounds.
 The individual force of any particular argument for differentiation varies with the prevailing ideas about the characteristics, capacities and destinies of different groups within the population in different historical periods.
 Often the idea occurred that different population groups naturally require different kinds of schooling.
-Historically the idea that girls and boys, indigenous and white/pakeha, Protestant and Catholic, working and middle class, and so on, might all participate in the same undifferentiated common schools is a relatively recent, and perhaps revolutionary concept.
+Historically the idea that girls and boys, Indigenous, Maori and white/pakeha, Protestant and Catholic, working and middle class, and so on, might all participate in the same undifferentiated common schools is a relatively recent, and perhaps revolutionary concept.

 Arguments justifying differentiation

 There are at least three broad grounds that have been used to justify differentiated schooling: